 Current programs include:

 Established in 1987, the Technical Opportunities Program (TOP) is a pre-apprenticeship program preparing women to compete for and succeed in construction apprenticeship programs and other related nontraditional occupations.
-CWIT offers three sessions of this 12-week, approximately 180 hour course, serving an average of 75 women annually.
+CWIT offers a 12-week, 180-hour course, serving an average of 100 women annually.

 Strong welding skills are sought after in many sectors of our economy.
-To ensure that women are qualified for and able to advance in these occupations, CWIT is partnering with the Jane Addams Resource Corporation to provide women with welding instruction, primarily geared toward preparing them for entry level manufacturing jobs.
-The approximately 13 week, full-time training program provide successful graduates with fork lift driving and OSHA 10 certification as well as American Welding Society credentials.
+To ensure that women are qualified for and able to advance in these occupations, CWIT is partnering with the Jane Addams Resource Corporation to provide women with welding instruction, primarily geared toward preparing them for entry-level manufacturing jobs.
+The 12 weeks, full-time training program provides successful graduates with OSHA 10 certification as well as American Welding Society credentials.